joshv523/robofriends/README.md

 # Robofriends
-Tutorial for React section on Udemy course
+React app I created based on a tutorial from a Udemy course I took.
+This was the first app I ever created while learning React.

 To run this repo:
 - clone this repo